marwiz108/AutoAnimator/resources/README.md

 directory.

 Functionality added that sets the bounds of the canvas on creation (canvas height and width, and minimum x and y values).

-Transformations are no longer added to the canvas, they are added to the shape object that they are being applied to and tracked in the Shape class.
+The Canvas now contains two hashmaps with shape identifiers (keys) and shape objects (values).
+The first hashmaps contains the initial state of the shapes, and these shapes contain all Transformations.
+The second hashmap contains "dynamic" shape objects which are mutated throughout the course of the animation.
+This was done so that all Transformations acting on a shape would mutate the same shape resulting in their effects combining instead of creating new shapes where only one parameter is being changed at a time, which was a problem with our previous design.
+The hashmap containing initial shapes is there to keep all Transformations for each shape in one place, as well as allow the animation to be reset easily.

+the getShapesAtFrame method was implemented.

 A static Builder class is added to ICanvas, that builds and sets up the canvas with its shapes and their transformations.
 Shapes can now be reset to their original attributes by storing the original shapes and keeping track of the changing shapes.

+Shapes now keep track of their starting and ending frame, which is set based on the first and last frame found in that shape's list of transformations.
+This information is used to create the ChangeVisibility Transformation for that shape.

 Before adding transformations we loop through the transformations for the shape and check whether there is a conflicting transformation, e.g. a new transformation that clashes with the start or end frame of an existing one, or a transformation that is the opposite of an existing one, e.g. moving right and left at the same time.

+The getValueAtFrame method in abstract transformation was updated to take in a current value parameter.
+This was done because the method should not update the shape's parameter if the given frame falls outside the scope (startFrame - endFrame) of the Transformation calling it.
+Before this change, if the frame was outside the scope, the method would return initial value, which is not always the same as the current value (ex: shape currently at (0, 0) moves from initial = (50, 50) to final = (100, 100)).

 Added string methods to the canvas, shapes and transformation classes to output as SVG files.